 Having trouble figuring out your SSD Function Report?
 That’s what Brooks Law Group is here for!
 This post is Part 2 in a series on filling out the Function Report.
 You can find our first post here for more tips.

 You might have heard the Function Report called an Activities of Daily Living (ADL) questionnaire.
-If you’re just getting started, you can find a copy of Form SSA-3373 here.
+If you’re just getting started, you can find a copy of Function Report SSA-3373 here.
 This is one of the most important parts of your application.
 Filling it out properly can make or break your SSD application.

 We get tons of people asking about the complicated questions on the Function Report.
 So, we’ve compiled some of our frequently asked questions below to make it easier!